 Attendance and participation in class is an important part of mastering the material in Calculus (and all of your classes).
 Class attendance is one of the best predictors of overall course performance regardless of subject.
 For this reason, we want to incentivize this aspect of your education.
-A student is counted as having successfully participated in class if that student was in class on-time and was an active participant during the whole class.
+A student is counted as having successfully participated in class if that student was in class ontime and was an active participant during the whole class.
 Being an active participant includes engaging in classroom tasks such as individual or group worksheets, classroom discussions, and other classroom activities.
-Your class participant.
+Your class participation score will be calculated as the percent of classes in which you were an active participant.
 Let your instructor know if you have missed class for an excused reason.